CBD is new and confusing. Not everyone is trying to be honest and tell you what's what. We are.

 CBD (cannabidiol) is one of the many cannabinoids that can be found in both cannabis and hemp plants.
 CBD is the most abundant cannabinoid in hemp and the second most abundant cannabinoid in cannabis, after THC.

 Unlike THC, CBD is a non-intoxicating cannabinoid, so it won’t get you “high”.
-It does have mild psychoactive effects, however; it tends to positively affect mood, moderate anxiety levels, and helps optimize alertness.
+It does have mild psychoactive effects, however; it tends to positively affect mood and helps optimize alertness.

 Cannabinoids are the active constituents of cannabis and hemp plants that act on cannabinoid receptors throughout the immune and nervous systems. ingestion produces effects throughout the body and mind.
 There are more than 100 cannabinoids found in both cannabis and hemp plants - including THC, CBD, CBN, CBG and CBC.